 In case you missed it, you can also download the pick of the week theme: Community Showcase Dramatic Skies 3 to refresh your desktop.

-Windows 10 version 1903, May 2019 Update, is releasing to everyone in the coming days, and these is a (revised) look at all the new features and changes.
+Windows 10 version 1903, May 2019 Update, will release to everyone in the coming days, and there is a (revised) look at all the new features and changes.
 Also, check out the top 10 hidden features coming with the first semi-annual update.

 Tech tips roundup